How Much Emergency Savings Should You Keep While Paying Off Debt?

 If you know those kinds of expenses are coming soon, keeping a little more cash may be the better move even if you'd normally prefer to accelerate debt payoff.
 Using savings for a known near-term expense is very different from hoarding cash indefinitely.
 It's part of making sure your debt plan can stay intact through the next stretch of real expenses.

-This is one reason a savings target should reflect the next few months, not just an abstract idea of emergency preparedness.
+This is one reason a savings target should reflect the next few months, instead of a generic emergency-savings rule.

 High-interest debt raises the cost of holding extra cash